mongmong/coding-problems/basic/loop/print-blocks-right.md

 ## Problem

-Given an integer n (n<20), print n square blocks with size from 1 to n.
+Given an positive integer n (n <= 20), print n square blocks with size from 1 to n.
 All blocks should aligh to the right.

 ## Hints